paulie-o74/Demit-SB/TESTING.md

 ## PEP8 Validation

 A combination of the following Python packages was used to ensure the code is PEP8 compliant: flake8, autopep8 and black.
 After which `flake8 --statistics` was ran in VSCode terminal and the final flagged files were checked in [PEP8 Online](http://pep8online.com).
-The only issues found were a few longer lines in the base project's settings.py and migrations files due to HTML blocks.
+The only issues found were a few longer lines in the base project's settings.py, checkout apps.py, models.py and webhook_handler.py and migrations files due to HTML blocks.

 *Go back to the [top](#table-of-contents)*